MicroStrategy/rest-api-docs/contributing/content-style-guide.md

 - Folders and files

   - All folder and file names should have **dashes** (`-`) between **lowercase** letters.
 There should be no spaces in folder or file names.
-  - Permalinks for nested files or folders should recognize the nesting; that is, the permalink should be an relative path from the current folder.
-For instance, to access `common-workflows/authentication.md` from `common-workflows/common-workflows.md` you would use the link `./authentication.md`.
+  - Permalinks for files and folders should use:
+    - relative paths from the current folder.
+For instance, to access `/docs/common-workflows/common-workflows.md` from `/docs/common-workflows/administration/datasource-management/datasource-management.md` you would use the link `../../common-workflows.md`.
+    - or absolute paths from `docs` for files or folders can be used instead for repeated or commonly used pages like `/docs/getting-started/authentication.md` or `/docs/common-workflows/modeling/changesets.md`.
+  - It is preferred to use `common-workflows.md` over `./common-workflows.md` when possible for links.
-  - Markdown links should have a `.md` ending to them like `./add-functionality/add-functionality.md`.
+  - Markdown links should have a `.md` ending to them like `add-functionality/add-functionality.md`.

 - Titles, sidebar labels, and headers